survivejs/react-book/manuscript/01_webpack_compared.md

 **ES6**

 ES6 is the format we all have been waiting for since 1995.
-As you can see it resembles CommonJS a little bit and is quite clear!
+As you can see, it resembles CommonJS a little bit and is quite clear!

 ```javascript
 import MyModule from './MyModule.js';